Deadly blast strikes near rally for Afghan President Ghani | DW | 17.09.2019

 Initial reports indicated that President Ghani is safe.
 At least 24 people have been killed, according to local media and hospital officials.

-Local media and officials later said that at least 24 people had been killed and 31 injured.
+Local media and officials later said that at least 24 people were killed and 31 injured in the Parwan explosion near Ghani's rally.

 "Women and children are among them, and most of the victims seem to be the civilians.
 Ambulances are still operating, and